fibo/fibo.github.io/_posts/2014-09-07-math-on-github-pages.md

 This is an updated version of the original article, that contained a different solution using MathJax and Redcarpet markdown.
-That solution is obsolete, I found [KaTex][KaTex] and server side rendering, a far better solution.
+That solution is obsolete, I found [KaTeX][KaTeX] and server side rendering, a far better solution.

-What is KaTex?
+What is KaTeX?

 > KaTeX is a fast, easy-to-use JavaScript library for TeX math rendering on the web.